telekom/sysrepo-plugins/README.md

 ### Build artifacts

-Plugins will be built as a standalone applications and also as a `sysrepo-plugind` modules.
+Plugins will be built as standalone applications and also as `sysrepo-plugind` modules.
 For example, for the main ietf-system plugin there are two build artifacts:
 - **ietf-system-plugin**: standalone application
 - **libsrplg-ietf-system.so**: `sysrepo-plugind` module which exposes the plugin init and cleanup callbacks and can be installed by invoking the following command: `sysrepo-plugind -P libsrplg-ietf-system.so`

 ### Sysrepo/YANG requirements

-Each plugin requires the YANG modules from it's `yang/` folder to be loaded into the Sysrepo datastore.
+Each plugin requires the YANG modules from its `yang/` folder to be loaded into the Sysrepo datastore.
 This can be achieved, for example for the system plugin, by invoking the following commands:
 ```bash
 $ sysrepoctl -i ./yang/iana-crypt-hash@2014-08-06.yang
 $ sysrepoctl -i ./yang/ietf-system@2014-08-06.yang